wp-plugins/flyzoo/readme.txt

 * **SSL Secure Connection:** We provide automatic chat encryption for HTTPS/SSL based websites.

-* **Chat rooms: ** Full-featured chat rooms with emoticons, moderation, media content preview and more...
+* **Chat rooms:** Full-featured group chats with emoticons, moderation, media content preview and more...

 * **Chat history for Operators**